Obedkymm/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints absolute path
+absolute path to working directory